 The entertainment industry is like one big bowl of different flavor candies, some of them are blue, red and orange.
 What they all have in common is that they are together in one place, that place could mean LA, or the Big Apple.
 Everybody needs someone to share their expertise, don’t we?
 The words from creative genius Nile Evans are words that every young film or future executive needs to hear.
 Mr. Evans is responsible for the show that us millennials watch to make us laugh and forget about our worries, that show is MTV’s Wild’n Out.
-Mr. Evans was gracious enough to give us an exclusive interview on how he began his career in the industry, his dreams of being in the entertainment industry, and how he became a man on his journey of discovery, in the city of lights, camera and action!
+Mr. Evans was gracious enough to give us an exclusive interview on how he began his career in the industry, his dreams of being in the entertainment industry, and how he became a man on his journey of discovery, in the city of lights, camera, and action!

-My interview with Nile Evans consists of seven valuable questions about the entertainment industry and encouraging words for future film makers/ Executive Producers in the making.
+My interview with Nile Evans consists of seven valuable questions about the entertainment industry and encouraging words for future filmmakers/ Executive Producers in the making.

 Question #1: How did you begin your career in the Entertainment Industry?

-Nile Evans began his career through his Uncle Bentley Kyle Evans, who at the time was the co-creator of The Jamie Foxx Show.
+Nile Evans ” I began his career through my Uncle Bentley Kyle Evans, who at the time was the co-creator of The Jamie Foxx Show.
 Having an uncle in the entertainment industry to show him how the industry operates, helped the young dreamer decide that this was exactly what he wanted to do.
 Nile Evans was nurtured and inspired not only by his uncle, but by other young film makers who were starting out, such as Spike Lee when he saw the film (Do The Right Thing).
-Before Nile began his film career, he attended college like most of us, yet having the guts to step out on faith that took him back to his dream, which no longer included college.
+Before Nile began his film career, he attended college like most of us, yet having the guts to step out on faith that took him back to his dream, which no longer included college.”

 Question #2: Was being in the entertainment industry your dream?